fxpio/tug/README.md

   - refresh all packages or a specific package version
   - delete all packages or a specific package version
   - clean and rebuild the cache
-- All commands to:
-  - configure interactively the project
-  - create or remove the S3 bucket to deploy the code
+- All commands to manage the remote service:
-  - build, package, and deploy automatically the project in AWS API Gateway, Lambda, SQS, DynamoDB, S3, IAM, and Cloud Watch with the Cloud Formation stack
-  - remove the project on AWS (but keeping all the data in DynamoDB and S3)
+  - all management commands use the API Rest of the Server
+  - authentication can be do with the AWS Security Token Service (session token) or the AWS IAM Credentials
+  - automatically configuration of the AWS credentials if the [Shared Credentials File](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html) is present on your machine
+  - automatically configuration of the AWS regions if the Shared Config File is present on your machine
   - enable or disable manually each Github repositories
   - generate or delete the token used by the Github Webhooks
   - generate or delete an API key
   - generate all package definitions for a specific repository
   - refresh all packages or a specific package version
   - delete all packages or a specific package version
+- All commands to create and deploy manually:
+  - configure interactively the project
+  - create or remove the S3 bucket to deploy the code
+  - build, package, and deploy automatically the project in AWS API Gateway, Lambda, SQS, DynamoDB, S3, IAM, and Cloud Watch with the Cloud Formation stack
+  - remove the project on AWS (but keeping all the data in DynamoDB and S3)
   - serve the server in local for tests

 Documentation